What type of content do you primarily create?

 Video resolution and aspect ratios

 The aspect ratio of your video is the shape of the frame.
 Video resolution refers to the number of pixels in that frame.
 The more pixels you have in a frame, the clearer the image becomes.
-And the higher the resolution is for a video, the more data is embedded into that video file, and the more memory it takes to store the file in a digital storage device.
+While aspect ratio defines the shape, resolution defines the quality through pixel count.
+For example, multiple resolutions (like 1280×720, 1920×1080, and 3840×2160) can all have the same 16:9 aspect ratio.

 Different aspect ratios have an ideal or default video resolution, but it's not set in stone.
 The ideal resolution for a 16:9 aspect ratio is 1080p and above.